txcsmad/txcsmad.com/README.rst

 .. _Let's Encrypt: https://letsencrypt.org/

 Rename ``config.template.json`` to ``config.json`` in ``config/settings``.
 The Django key should be a unique 50 character key.
+You can generate a new key here: http://www.miniwebtool.com/django-secret-key-generator/.
 The site will still function for basic local testing without modifying the remaining placeholders

 Updates
 ^^^^^^^